Jesse-Dan/aiderapp_assessment/README.md

 - Flutter for the frontend
 - Firebase Authentication
 - Cloud Firestore for todo storage
-- Riverpod for state management# aiderapp_assessment
+- Riverpod for state management